About HTTP header

 Basically, at least between the same origin, sending full URL referer makes it easy to inspect logs, and it is acceptable to send only the domain name to external origins.
 However, you do not want to send anything from an HTTPS origin to an HTTP origin at all.

-In such a case, setting no-referrer
+In such a case, setting no-referrer is not

 proper because it makes it difficult to inspect requests even